Winter Season- All About the Water Element

 1 oz.
 Arnica Oil (Arnica montana)

-5 drops Lemongrass (Cymbopogon citratus) - Increases immunity, tonifies blood, reduces overall internal dampness.
+5 drops Lemongrass (Cymbopogon citratus) - Increases immunity, tonifies blood, and reduces overall internal dampness.

-4 drops Black Pepper (Piper nigrum) - Warming, increased chi (energy) and mental clarity, strengthens immunity and clears phlegm.
+4 drops Black Pepper (Piper nigrum) - Warming increases chi (energy) and mental clarity, strengthens immunity and clears phlegm.

-3 drops Ginger (Zingiber officinale) - Warming and stimulating, tonifies the yin organs.
+3 drops Ginger (Zingiber officinale) - Warming and stimulating, it tonifies the yin organs.

 Suggested applications: massage blend or shower salt scrub.
 Apply as needed to painful areas.